Tinos island in Greece has been famous for centuries for its marbles and the art of marble sculpture.

 As such, Pyrgos village has been included in the list of Representative Intangible Cultural Heritage of Humanity of UNESCO in 2015.

 The School of Fine Arts and the Museum of Tinos

 The famous Pyrgos School of Fine Arts has been operating since 1955.
 The three-year course mainly teaches marble sculpture, architectural drawing, painting, and art history.
 The top two graduates are admitted without exams to the Athens School of Fine Arts each year.

-The school, which belongs to the Greek Ministry of Culture, is instrumental in the tradition of marble sculpture, is funded by the Evangelistria of Tinos Foundation.
+The school, which belongs to the Greek Ministry of Culture, is instrumental in the tradition of marble sculpture and is funded by the Evangelistria of Tinos Foundation.

-A comprehensive exhibition presents the designs of Tinian marble sculptors from the turn of the century, like those of Michalis Kouskouris (1886 -1971) and Ioannis Lampaditis (1856 – 1920) and his son, Evryviadis, famous throughout Greece, just to name a few.
+A comprehensive exhibition presents the designs of Tinian marble sculptors from the turn of the century, such as those of Michalis Kouskouris (1886 -1971) and Ioannis Lampaditis (1856 – 1920) and his son, Evryviadis, famous throughout Greece, just to name a few.